Space-CWBY/CIFLE/README.md

 # CIFLE: cycle-informed fatigue-life estimation

 # Project overview
-CIFLE consists of three modules that work in sequence
+CIFLE consists of three modules that work in sequence;
-M1: synthesizes representative hysteresis loops from basic LCF inputs
+M1: synthesizes representative hysteresis loops from basic LCF inputs;
-M2: extracts physically interpretable fatigue parameters from each loop
+M2: extracts physically interpretable fatigue parameters from each loop;
-M3: predicts the fatigue life fraction and its uncertainty from these parameters
+M3: predicts the fatigue life fraction and its uncertainty from these parameters;

-This repository provides Python source code configuration files A public .csv with M2 features for M3 training is also provided
+This repository provides Python source code configuration files;
+A public .csv with M2 features for M3 training is also provided;

 # Model development
 /model